WaterAid: Approach

-WaterAid India's projects advocate the use of safely managed sanitation and provide hygiene education with training manuals to the communities.
-To ensure programme sustainability, WaterAid India prioritises behaviour change and collaborates with communities to assess various sanitation options, enabling informed decision-making while considering the specific needs of children, pregnant women, persons with disabilities, and the elderly in devising straightforward and durable solutions.
+WaterAid India's projects advocate for the use of safely-managed sanitation and provide hygiene education with training manuals to the communities.
+To ensure programme sustainability, WaterAid India prioritises behaviour change and collaborates with communities to assess various sanitation options, enabling informed decision-making while considering the specific needs of children, pregnant women, persons with disabilities and the elderly in devising straightforward and durable solutions.

-Implementing a diverse set of practices, WaterAid India through its campaigns and community mobilisation:
+WaterAid India, through its campaigns and community mobilisation: